ivirshup/anndata-paper/paper.md

 ## The data structure

-Standard data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata defines a standard data structure that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
-With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
-Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.
+Standardized data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata complies with *tidy data*, but introduces additional conventions by defining a data structure that makes use of conserved dimensions between data matrix and annotations.
+With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output of model transformations as unstructured sets of tensors.

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
 One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):